Design Thinking for Sustainability on Campus

 Posted on September 12, 2018 | Emily Carr Stories

 Last year, Communication Design faculty member Katherine Gillieson began noticing tons of paper in the recycling bins around campus - most of it clean, undamaged, and only printed on one side.
-Along with a small team, she began thinking about ways to repurpose and salvage discarded paper.
+At that time one of her 4th year students, Julia Pepler (BDes ‘18), began her thesis experiments in bookbinding with discarded papers for her grad project.

 “We thought, what if we took that paper right out of the recycling bin and used design thinking to be creative with it?
 We could make use of this enormous quantity of waste for the benefit of the community.”